bitrix24/b24restdocs/api-reference/crm/deals/custom-form/crm-deal-details-configuration-get.md

-# Get Parameters of crm.deal.details.configuration.get
+# Get parameters of crm.deal.details.configuration.get

 {% note warning "We are still updating this page" %}